benjaminva/server/index.md

 	d.
 Username 		<idnumber>
 	e.
 Pwd			*******
 ```
-3. Use GUI and arrow to move between server and local machine.
+3. Use GUI and arrows to move between server and local machine.